Kissing a Fool

 Kissing a Fool is a 1998 American romantic comedy film directed by Doug Ellin.
-It primarily stars David Schwimmer, Jason Lee, Mili Avital, Kari Wührer, and Vanessa Angel.
-Schwimmer was one of the executive producers.
+It stars David Schwimmer, Jason Lee, Mili Avital, Kari Wührer, and Vanessa Angel.

 Plot

-Max (David Schwimmer), an alpha-male commitment-phobic sports broadcaster, and Jay (Jason Lee), a neurotic novelist, have been best friends since childhood in Chicago.
-Jay has just broken up with his girlfriend, Natasha (Vanessa Angel) and is writing his first book about their relationship in Milan, Italy.
-He is melancholy and has been drinking.
+Max, an alpha-male commitment-phobic sports broadcaster, and Jay, a neurotic novelist, have been best friends since childhood in Chicago.
+Jay has just broken up with his girlfriend, Natasha and is writing his first book about their relationship in Milan, Italy.
+He is melancholic and has been drinking.

-Jay sets Max up with his editor Samantha (Mili Avital).
+Jay sets Max up with his editor Samantha.
 After their first date, they each tell him in detail how terrible it was, he tells it like she was a loud and obnoxious drunk, while she claims he brought her to a strip club.
-Convinced they've fooled him, they make out, then burst out laughing.
+Then they make out, then burst out laughing, and admitting they fooled him.

 Although they share few interests, they are engaged within two weeks, and shortly thereafter he moves in.
 Flipping through bridal magazines, a photo of Jay's model ex Natasha upsets him, so he later drunk-calls her.

 Still, when Max is confronted with the fact that Sam will be the last woman he will sleep with in a dream, he proposes a test.
 Jay will hit on Sam, if she shows no interest, then Max will be confident enough in her loyalty to go ahead with the marriage.

-However Jay really doesn't want to, he gets really nervous and goes from proposing to stop meetings with Sam to meeting several times a week.
+However, Jay really does not want to, he gets really nervous and goes from proposing to stop meetings with Sam to meeting several times a week.
 The publisher pushes up their completion date to six weeks, forcing them to be together constantly.

 Two weeks before the three plan to have a celebratory dinner for the book's conclusion, but Max has to go to Detroit for work.
 So, Jay and Sam go out drinking and dancing, he bumps into Natasha and Sam pretends she is his new fiancée.
+Natasha seems disheartened by the news.